Regular funding programmes

 Eligible expenses within the scope of project funding are in particular

-In the case of funding, proof of third-party funding must be provided by the time the contract is drawn up at the latest.
+In the case of funding, proof of the co-financing share must be provided at the latest when the contract is drawn up.

 Projects that receive funding from the Federal Government Commissioner for Culture and the Media (BKM) or from an organisation permanently funded by the BKM cannot receive additional funding from the Music Fund (e.g. Federal Cultural Foundation, Capital Cultural Fund, German Music Council, Initiative Musik, Performing Arts Fund, Sociocultural Fund, etc.).